sadayas/strokerisks/README.md

 * Accuracy score
     * The current accuracy score for the Random Forest model is 98%.
 Despite the high accuracy score, the model is not condusive to predicting strokes.
 When predicting or testing health care data, it is important to have a high true positive number and low false negative number.
 In the confusion matrix shown above, we can see the false negative value (195) is much higher than the true positive number (1).
 This means 195 strokes happened, but were predicted to not happen.
     * The sensitivity/recall percentage is 1%.
 This is the measure of how many people had a stroke and were correctly diagnosed.
 An effective model should have a very high sensitivity percentage.
+    * In an effective random forest model, we would want a high true positive and low false negative number.

+### Conclusion
+We want the model to be able to tell us the people who will have a stroke.
+This would require a high number of true positives.
+A low false negative is desirable because we want less people to have a stroke than were predicted to have one.
+In our case, we had the opposite.
+The model was not able to predict that patients will have a stroke.
+Class imbalance was an issue because only 1.8% of the data were patients who had a stroke.
+The model was so used to seeing the "no stroke" target, it started to default to that.

 </br>

 ### Database Integration: